-Ariel Howland is an activist, writer, and community educator who is also white, pansexual, genderqueer, and a butch transgender woman.
+Ariel Howland is an activist, writer, and public speaker who is also white, pansexual, genderqueer, and a butch transgender woman.
 She graduated from the University of Oregon with a BA in Women and Gender studies and minors in Queer studies and Political Science.
 Some of her organizing work includes the Beyond Patriarchy conference, the Trans and/or Women’s Action Camp (TWAC), a campaign against a white supremacist group, and a campaign against a transphobic hate group.

 To book Ariel for a speaking engagement or for other inquiries you can reach her at firstname.lastname@example.org